warisa-r/simcronomicon/examples/README.md

 This folder contains hands-on tutorials and examples demonstrating the capabilities of the `simcronomicon` package for agent-based epidemiological modeling on spatial networks.

+**We mostly use interactive plots via Plotly.
+Please make sure you have Plotly in your PC!**

 ## Available Tutorials

 ### Core Disease Modeling